-Lima was founded in 1535, and within a short time span, it converted itself into America´s most important city.
-Today, it has over 8 million inhabitants and welcomes immigrants from all over the world, which turns it into a half-breed city by excellence.
+Lima was founded in 1535 and, within a short time, it converted itself into America´s most important city.
+Today, it has over 9 million inhabitants, and welcomes immigrants from all over the world, which turns it into a half-breed city, by excellence.

-All along your excursion through our capital city, don´t deprive yourself of tasting and enjoying one of the world´s best gastronomies, as the city offers a broad and varied range of restaurants for all tastes and budgets, from international and tourists, to welcoming, typical and local ones, in which you will have a chance to choose and taste delicious dishes, in a variety born from the fusion of European, African and Asian cuisines with the Andean, Jungle´s and Coastal ones.
+All along your excursion, through our capital city, don´t miss out on one of the world´s best gastronomies.
+Indeed, the city offers a broad and varied range of restaurants, for all tastes and budgets, from international and tourist category restaurants, to welcoming, typical and local ones, at which you will have a chance to choose and taste delicious dishes, in a variety born from the fusion of European, African and Asian culinary traditions, with the Andean, Jungle´s and Coastal ones.